Part One–Cinematic Complaints, Gripes, Observations, etc.

 17. There is a modern trend that has cropped up as of late with characters throwing away their cell phones at will.
 They will be riding along in a car and the phone will ring, and out of annoyance or frustration, they will toss the phone out of the window (or into the river or wherever).
 One guy did it to show his wife that she was more important to him than a phone call.
 How stupid and impractical is that?
 As expensive and coveted as smart phones are, they just toss them away without a thought?
 Who would do such a thing?
 If they don’t want to answer a call, just don’t answer it or just turn the thing off!

-18. While talking on the phone, one party will hang up or get cut off while the other party will continue to speak and call their name, even though there is an audible dial tone present, and repeatedly press the button as if that will bring them back on.
+18. While talking on a landline phone, one party will hang up or get cut off while the other party will continue to speak and call their name, even though there is an audible dial tone present, and repeatedly press the button as if that will bring them back on.

 19. People don’t say “goodbye” or sign off when ending a phone conversation; they just hang up.